SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Bipinnately Compound, Light Green, Yellow, Partly Deciduous.
+Leaves Bipinnately Compound, Light Green, Golden or Yellow or Orange, Partly Deciduous.

 Flowers Showy.
 Fragrant Purple.
 Flowers in Spring or Summer.
 Has perfect flowers (male and female parts in each flower).